 When The Defects Arise?

-The defects arise in Software or Application, due to the following reasons:
+The defects arise in Software or an Application due to the following reasons:

 - The person using the software application or product may not have enough knowledge of the product.

-- May be the software is used in the incorrect way which leads to the defects.
+- It might be that the software is used in the incorrect way which leads to the defects.

-- The developers may have coded incorrectly and there can be defects present in the design.
+- The developers may have coded it incorrectly, and there can be defects present in the design.

 - Incorrect setup of the testing environments.